tegonal/Lasius/docs/Organizations.md

 ## Planned working hours

+Each user can set their planned working hours for each day of the week.
+While vacation scheduling isn’t available yet, it’s a planned feature.
+The defined working hours are used to generate platform visuals and track progress toward goals.
 A user can record their planned working hours per assigned organization under `Working hours`.

 ![Planned working hours](Lasius_Org_Workinghours.png)